 - Tackling PPP.
 Investigating an option for PPP for Durban’s new port

 - How can we ease current demands and over congestion?

 - A look at the shifts of port cargo to inland ports

 - The impact mega-ships have on traditional ports.
 How do we raise capital for deep-sea ports?

 SESSION 5: GATEWAY EXPANSIONS – INCREASING CAPACITY ON EXISTING CORRIDORS

-- Considerations for the need of inland terminals – advantages and where geographically would they make a difference in the SAD region?
+- Considerations for the need of inland terminals – advantages and where geographically would they make a difference in the SADC region?

 - Strategies to reduce long cargo clearance times